 - Mature dogs that have developed arthritis in the hips secondary to hip dysplasia

 If your dog is diagnosed with hip dyspalsia, there are options for treatment.
 Recommendations will be based on the severity of the disease plus your dog's age, size, and overall health.
 In some cases, medical treatment is the next step.
 Or, your vet may refer you to a veterinary surgeon for further evaluation.

 When hip dysplasia is mild to moderate, medical treatment and physical therapy can be very helpful.
 In most cases, mature dogs with secondary arthritis are more likely to respond to medical treatment than the younger ones without arthritis.

-The goal of medical therapy is to ease symptoms and slow disease progression.
+The goal of medical therapy is to ease the symptoms and slow the disease progression.
 There is no medical cure for hip dysplasia.

-- Nonsteroidal anti-inflammatory drugs, fish oil supplements, and/or disease-modifying osteoarthritis drugs may help give your dog some relief.
+- Nonsteroidal anti-inflammatory drugs, joint supplements, and/or disease-modifying osteoarthritis drugs may help give your dog some relief.

-- Physical therapy has been known to help many dogs build muscle mass and improve range of motion.
+- Physical therapy has been known to help many dogs build muscle mass, improving strength and range of motion.

 - Regular low-impact exercise can also help your dog maintain muscle mass and decrease stiffness.